How to Make Soda with Sourdough

 Sourdough discard soda

 Sourdough soda is a unique, naturally fermented drink that’s tangy, slightly sweet, and refreshingly effervescent.
 It’s made using the wild yeasts and beneficial bacteria found in a sourdough starter, which is typically used for baking bread.
 Unlike commercial sodas, sourdough soda is probiotic-rich and can be flavored in numerous ways, making it a customizable and healthier alternative to sugary soft drinks.
-This fermented beverage takes advantage of the fermentation process to produce its natural fizz and distinct flavor, offering a delightful way to enjoy the benefits of sourdough culture in a drinkable form.
+This fermented beverage takes advantage of the fermentation process to produce its natural fizz and distinct flavor.
 This simple recipe, which only requires 4 ingredients, shows you how you can make your own sourdough soda at home.

 Base ingredients

-Sourdough soda, also known as kvass, really only requires 4 ingredients.
-From the base ingredients, you can spin off infinite variations of the soda.
+Sourdough soda really only requires 4 ingredients (this simple version is also known as kvass).
+From these base ingredients, you can spin off infinite variations of the soda.

 1. Water